 Williams Fork P+P reserves (January 1, 201) - 250 BCFe+ (gas and NGL's) with DXI's, 25% share valued at $22.5MM (PV@10%)

 Infrastructure in place at "south" lease (17 mmcf/d sales line, water PWD, access roads); development permits in progress for "north" lease

 Gas sales contract in place to Meeker Cryogenic plant designed to increase NGL "take" with nominal incremental cost

-• Development Program includes over 210 Williams Fork and 50 Mancos additional well locations including:
+• Development Program* can include up an additional 210 Williams Fork and 50 Mancos well locations including: